 Welcome to the Damp Pro website.
 If you are in need of honest, beneficial and comprehensive advice on all aspects of the eradication & prevention of rising damp, damp proofing, woodworm treatment & eradication of dry rot, then look no further.
-We have made it our family business for nearly 30 years to provide excellence throughout the damp and timber industry throughout North Wales, Wales and the UK.
+We have made it our family business for nearly 30 years to provide excellence throughout the damp and timber industry throughout North Wales, Mid & South Wales and the UK.

 We are fully qualified to high industry standards and are full members of the Property Care Association (PCA) formerly known as the British Wood Preserving and Damp-Proofing Association (BWPDA).
 Our unique Membership number through the PCA is 5728.